gianlucaparadise/albumin-diet-mobapp/README.md

 ## Try it

+**N.B.** This is intended to be a POC and is using a free DBaaS with limited storage available.
+All your data may be lost without warning.

 ### Android

 Albumin Diet for Android can be installed from the [Play Store](https://play.google.com/store/apps/details?id=com.gianlucaparadise.albumindietmobapp).

 ### iOS

-Albumin Diet for iOS version is fully working, but it has not been published yet because I can't afford the Apple Developer License 😢
+Albumin Diet for iOS is fully working, but it has not been published yet because I can't afford the Apple Developer License 😢

+However, you can use the web version: www.albumindiet.tk

 ## Ecosystem